zksecurity/stwo-book/src/how-it-works/example-cairo.md

 # Example: Cairo

-This section walks through how STWO processes a Cairo program to generate zero-knowledge proofs.
+This section walks through how Stwo processes a Cairo program to generate zero-knowledge proofs.
 The process consists of several key steps:

 ## 1. Compilation and VM Execution